maxwellskinner2002/ds202-Maxwell-Skinner/README.md

 ## Happy

-Joined a frat
+Joined a frat and got to meet so many new people.

 ## Crappy

-Joined a frat
+Calc 2 is going to be the hardest class I've ever taken.